 The Departmental Honors Program provides qualified students the opportunity to complete a two-semester, six-credit research project under the supervision of a faculty advisor.
 Each Honors project culminates in a thesis and oral defense.
 Completing an Honors project can be one of the most academically rewarding experiences of a student's undergraduate career.

 A number of departments award only one level of Honors (rather than Honors, High and Highest).
 For current Honors students, these departments are:

-Biology, Chemistry, Computer Science, Economics, English, Film & Media Studies, Government, Linguistics, International Relations, Kinesiology and Health Sciences, Mathematics, Neuroscience, Physics, Psychological Sciences, Public Policy, and Sociology.
+Biology, CAMS, Chemistry, Computer Science, Economics, English, Film & Media Studies, Government, International Relations, Kinesiology and Health Sciences, Linguistics, Mathematics, Neuroscience, Physics, Psychological Sciences, Public Policy, and Sociology.

 Planning for Honors: